jjwtay/client-directives/packages/ramda/README.md

 * Finish implementation for  all outlined functions
 * Implement functions that take a callback (map, filter,...) as (fn) => ({ props }) => value => ramdaFn(fn, ...props, value) so they can be initialized.
 * Implement common patterns for functions that take a  callback as "extra" functions.
+* Revisit API and signatures for 2nd release after use.